Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 - Install Custom Maps on Login - Option to automatically enable custom maps when you log in.
 - 16:9 Widescreen - We don't have to explain this one, right?
 - Progressive Scan - Option to enable progressive scan, in case you forgot to when booting up the game.
+- Always Show Health - Option to always show your health bar (not just when you press L3 or Triangle, or take damage).
 - Field of View - Option to increase the default field of view.
 Larger numbers = wider FoV.
 - FPS Counter - Option to display your current frames per second (FPS) on screen.
 - Level of Detail - Option to change the displayed level of detail.